SotoLR/ChopWare_Py/README.md

 ## Contents:
 dice.py - *The code*

 phraser.py - **WIP.
-Please ignore** Tool that helps you memorize your new passphrase.
+Please ignore.** Tool that helps you memorize your new passphrase.

 ### Wordlists